manse/stylus-css-modules/README.md

 ## hyperscript

-in [hyperscript](https://github.com/hyperhype/hyperscript), class name must be specified in `.query.string.format`.
+in [hyperscript](https://github.com/hyperhype/hyperscript), class name must be specified in `.query.selector.format`.
-`queryString` option is set to true, `.` is prepended to the mangled selector name.
+`querySelector` option is set to true, `.` is prepended to the mangled selector name.

 **Button.ts**
 ```ts